XavierElon/XavierElon/README.md

- **Fullstack** developer. **Looking for work at blockchain/cryptocurrency startup.** Please contact me if you know of such an opportunity.
+ **Fullstack** developer. **Currently working at Deloitte as a full-stack engineer/front-end lead and open to new opportunities**

 ---- ☢️ 🌍 ~> ⛧ www.xavierelon.com ✨ <~ ----

 <p align="center"> 💬 Message me on <a href="https://t.me/xavierelon">Telegram</a> or Discord @Xavier Elon #2846</p>
 <br><br>
-Currently working at Deloitte as a Full-Stack Software Engineer ⌨️ 💻 🖥
+#Currently working at Deloitte as a Full-Stack Software Engineer ⌨️ 💻 🖥

 <br><br>